Mixed Variational Inference: Approximate Bayesian Inference

 \section{Approximate Bayesian Inference}

 We briefly review methods for approximate inference as a gentle reminder and for the purpose of introducing relevant notation.
-We write the log-posterior as the sum of the model log-likelihood, log-prior and evidence:
+We write the log-posterior as the sum of the model log-likelihood, log-prior and minus log-evidence: